On the physics of nested Markov models: a generalized probabilistic theory perspective

 To characterize plausible correlations in a causal structure, we are first interested in the independence conditions among observed random variables.
 In a Bayesian network, all the conditional independences can be enumerated from the Bayesian rules of probability calculation.
-For instance, in Fig.~\ref{fig:Verma}(a), as the causal influence of $X$ on $B$ is mediated by $A$, we have the conditional independence of $X\independent B|A$, or the Markov condition:
+For instance, in Figure~\ref{fig:Verma}(a), as the causal influence of $X$ on $B$ is mediated by $A$, we have the conditional independence of $X\independent B|A$, or the Markov condition:

-Alternatively, DAGs provide a graphical criterion to specify these conditional independences, equivalently stated as the d-separation~\cite{pearl1995causal}.
+Alternatively, DAGs provide a graphical criterion to specify these conditional independencies, equivalently stated as the $d$-separation~\cite{pearl1995causal}.
 In brief, denote a pseudo path between two vertices as a sequence of edges linking them without two consecutive ones directing towards the same intermediate vertex.
 Here, the edges and vertices may involve the latent variables.
-Two vertices are d-separated from each other if they are not linked by a pseudo path, or d-separated by a set of vertices if the latter block all their linking pseudo paths.
-While originally developed for the study of Bayesian networks, the d-separation holds for generalized latent variables to tell the statistical conditional independence conditions between observable variables~\cite{henson2014theory}.
-For a causal structure characterized by a DAG $G$, we denote the set of probability distributions of observable variables whose conditional independence statements are consistent with the d-separation statements in $G$ as $\IND(G)$.
+Two vertices are $d$-separated from each other if they are not linked by a pseudo path, or $d$-separated by a set of vertices if the latter block all their linking pseudo paths.
+While originally developed for the study of Bayesian networks, the $d$-separation holds for generalized latent variables to tell the statistical conditional independence conditions between observable variables~\cite{henson2014theory}.
+For a causal structure characterized by a DAG $G$, we denote the set of probability distributions of observable variables whose conditional independence statements are consistent with the $d$-separation statements in $G$ as $\IND(G)$.
 In ~\citet{henson2014theory}, it has been proved that $\GPT(G)\subseteq\IND(G)$.
 In other words, the conditional independence conditions among observed variables are theory-independent.

-\section{Nested Markov model in generalized probabilistic theories}
+\subsection{Nested Markov model in generalized probabilistic theories}

-As an equality constraint, each conditional independence condition in a causal structure, or equivalently, a d-separation condition, reduces a dimension of the statistical manifold for the set of valid distributions.
+As an equality constraint, each conditional independence condition in a causal structure, or equivalently, a $d$-separation condition, reduces a dimension of the statistical manifold for the set of valid distributions.
 However, in the study of Bayesian networks, it is found that there are other equality constraints in general.
-Consider the causal structure of the mediation test in Fig.~\ref{fig:Verma}(a) and assume $\Lambda$ is a classical random variable for now.
-Using the Bayesian formula, one can prove the following expression
+Consider the causal structure of the mediation test in Figure~\ref{fig:Verma}(a) and assume $\Lambda$ is a classical random variable for now.
+Using the Bayesian formula, one can prove the following expression,